MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nn-portcls-iportclsnotifications.md

 The miniport audio driver will call into their port to create and send the notification.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPortClsNotifications</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPortClsNotifications</b> also has these types of members:

-The <b>IPortClsNotifications</b> interface has these methods.

-Allocates a buffer of the specified size, in the specified memory pool, for use in sending notifications, to allow for communications between audio modules and UWP apps.

-Frees a previously allocated IPortClsNotifications buffer.
-The buffer is used in sending notifications, to allow for communications between audio modules and UWP apps.

-Sends a notification to the listening UWP apps, to allow for communications between audio modules and UWP apps.

 ## -members

 The <b>IPortClsNotifications</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>